veeteeran/8thLightTA/README.md

 # 8th Light Technical Assessment

 ## What is this project?
 This a command line application that allows you to search for books and construct a reading list.
-The application must be run on python version 3.6 or newer.
+The application must be run on Python version 3.6 or newer.

+## Dependencies
+Install the `requests` module with the following command `python3 -m pip install requests`

+More information on installation and documentation of the `requests` module can be found [here](https://pypi.org/project/requests/)

 ## How does it work?
 * From GitHub click the green code button